 Who Should Use What?

-Use Rover for reliable on-demand care nationwide with moderate fees.
-Use Wag for last-minute walks if you're willing to pay premium fees.
-Use TrustedHousesitters if you travel frequently and prefer home exchanges over paid services.
+Use Rover for paid pet sitting, boarding, and repeat care nationwide with moderate fees.
+Use Wag when the intent is specifically a dog walking app for fast, same-day walks.
+Use TrustedHousesitters if you travel frequently and prefer house-sitting exchanges over paid services.
 Use Tails if you're tired of scrolling 200 profiles hoping someone's "great with dogs" claim is true — Tails shows you who fits your dog and why.

 Safety & Vetting